Appealing a Fine from

 Please email firstname.lastname@example.org with the following information:

-Details of your case, including penalty you have been given and grounds for appeal
+Name, Course, Year of study, Details of your case (including penalty you have been given and grounds for appeal), What you need advice on, Deadline for your appeal